story-ai/story-ai.github.io/index.md

         - - icon: rocket
             header: 'Better, More Efficient Learning'
             text: >-
-              By learning how your brain learns, Story identifies the best learning materials to suit your style.
-Forget one-size-fits-all, now your learning is individual.
-If you didn't quite get it first time around, Story will explain again in a different way.
+              Story identifies the best learning materials to suit your learning style.
+Forget one-size-fits-all, now your education is individual to you.
           - icon: address
             header: Personal Learning Paths
             text: >-
-              Personalised learning pathways use artificial intelligence tech to identify what's best for you to study next.
-Perhaps you need to brush up on your fractions to better understand the current topic, or maybe you just need a break - Story will remind you.
+              Artificial intelligence tech identifies what's best for you to study next.
+Perhaps you need to brush up on your fractions to better understand the current topic - Story will add it to your learning path.
           - icon: network
             header: Long Lasting Learning
             text: >-
-              Story will revise old topics with you to make sure that your learning is long lasting.
-And the instant feedback feature lets you see how you've done immediately, not at the end of the course, allowing you to learn as you go.
+              Story will revise old topics with you as you go to make sure that your learning is long lasting.
   - type: section
     content:
       id: first